 Our editors explain the misplaced "only"

 In part one of our Editing Tips series, we dealt with the active and passive voice, explaining how to identify the passive voice and how to avoid overusing it.
 We then provided tips on how to properly make comparisons, reminding writers to not make their readers infer or guess what is being compared.
-Now we will discuss what we call the wandering or misplaced "only," which, although common and usually understood in everyday casual speech, is often confusing and has no place in formal or academic writing.
+Now we will discuss what we call the wandering or misplaced "only," which, although common and usually understood in everyday casual speech, is often confusing and has no place in formal writing.

 Catch that "only" before it starts wandering

 This one simple editing tip will help to clarify your writing immensely and make it sound tighter and more professional than before.
 Consider the sentence "Bob only ate two apples."
 Is it the writer's intent to emphasize that Bob didn't throw the apples or juggle them, but only ate them?
 Probably not; the writer likely means that Bob ate only two apples, not three or four.
 Thus, the meaning of the edited sentence, "Bob ate only two apples," is much clearer.
 Place the "only" as close as possible to whatever it modifies or limits.
 As this example illustrates, an "only" that is "wandering around" the sentence, misplaced, can confuse readers and inhibit their understanding of which word "only" is meant to modify.

 Note how the placement of just one small word, "only," can completely change or blur each sentence's intended, true meaning.

 1. "We only need to look to the current news media to see the havoc caused by religious intolerance."